 The metals released by PP, OX, and DC extractions only roughly correspond to specific metal phases present in the soil as these extractions are not highly selective (Parfitt, 2009; Rennert, 2019).
 This approach, nevertheless, remains important as the extractable metal contents often show significant correlation with soil C storage and turnover times (Masiello et al., 2004; Percival et al., 2000; Porras et al., 2017; Torn et al., 1997; Wada and Higashi, 1976).
-It is thus critical to elucidate the nature

-380 Percival et al., 2000; Porras et al., 2017; Torn et al., 1997; Wada and Higashi, 1976).
 It is thus critical to elucidate the nature of these metal phases including their localization, which aids resolving the gap between commonly-used mathematical models and the current understanding of soil C dynamics (Blankinship et al., 2018).
-Compared to common single extraction, a sequential extraction approach may allow better assignments of different Fe and Al phases (Dai et al., 2011; Shang and Tiessen, 1998).
-It is generally assumed that the PP extraction mainly dissolves organo-metal complexes (Bascomb, 1968; Takahashi

-- 385 and Dahlgren, 2016), whereas the OX and DC extractions target dissolution of short-range-order minerals and crystalline iron oxides, respectively (e.g., Inagaki et al., 2020; Lawrence et al., 2015; Shang and Tiessen, 1998).
+Compared to common single extraction, sequential extraction approach may allow better assignment of different Fe and Al phases (Dai et al., 2011; Shang and Tiessen, 1998).
+It is generally assumed that the PP extraction mainly dissolves organo-metal complexes (Bascomb, 1968; Takahashi and Dahlgren, 2016), whereas the OX and DC extractions target dissolution of short-range-order minerals and crystalline iron oxides, respectively (e.g., Inagaki et al., 2020; Lawrence et al., 2015; Shang and Tiessen, 1998).
 Pyrophosphate extraction data requires particularly cautious interpretation due to the OM dissolution by high alkalinity (pH 10) and the dispersion or dissolution of colloidal and low-crystallinity Fe and Al oxide phases (Coward et al., 2018; Kaiser and Zech, 1996; Lawrence et al., 2015; Schuppli et al., 1983; Shang and Tiessen, 1998; Wagai et al., 2013).
-However, the significant DOC{PP}-metal{PP} (esp. - 390 DOC{PP}-Al{PP}) correlations found across the soils (Fig. 3a-c) and, to a limited extent, among the fractions within soils (Fig. A6) imply the predominance of strong OM-metal association phases such as organo-metal complexes in PP extracts because the potential artifacts, if occurring significantly, would have prevented the emergence of such proportional relationship.
-Most of the studied soils showed significant C-metal correlation with high DOC{PP}:Al{PP} molar ratios (mean \pm SE: 17.8 \pm 3.5, range: 6.6-63.3) and DOC{PP}:Fe{PP} ratios (75.6 \pm 18.0, 17.6-168, Fig. A6) in agreement with previous studies (Heckman et al., 2018; - 395 Wagai et al., 2013).
-While C:metal ratios of synthesized organo-metal associations vary widely depending on experimental conditions, higher ratios indicate the dominance of organo-metal complexes over adsorptive association with metal oxides (Wagai and Mayer, 2007).
-In laboratory coprecipitation experiments, the C:Fe molar ratio exceeding one led to organic encapsulation of Fe oxide particles (Kleber et al., 2015).
-Takahashi and Dahlgren (2016) estimated the C:metal molar ratio of 8.3 for organo-metal complexes in Andisols.
-We thus regard the PP-extractable phase as a mixture consisting largely of organo- - 400 colloidal Fe/Al oxide phases.
+However, the significant DOC{PP}-metal{PP} (esp.
+315 DOC{PP}-Al{PP}) correlations found across the soils (Fig. 3a-c) and, to a limited extent, among the fractions within soils (Fig. A5) imply the predominance of strong OM-metal association phases such as organo-metal complexes in PP extracts because the potential artifacts, if occurring significantly, would have prevented the emergence of the proportional relationship.
+Most of the studied soils showed significant C-metal correlation with high DOC{PP}:Al{PP} molar ratios (mean ± SE: 17.8 ± 3.5, range: 6.6-63.3) and DOC{PP}:Fepp ratios (75.6 ± 18.0, range: 17.6-168, Fig. A5) in agreement with previous studies (Heckman et al., 2018; 320 Wagai et al., 2013).
+While C:metal ratios of synthesized organo-metal associations vary widely depending on experimental conditions, higher ratios indicate dominance of organo-metal complexes over adsorptive association with metal oxides (Wagai and Mayer, 2007).
+In laboratory coprecipitation experiments, a C:Fe molar ratio exceeding one led to organic encapsulation of Fe oxide particles (Kleber et al., 2015).
+Takahashi and Dahlgren (2016) estimated the C:metal molar ratio of 8.3 for organo-325 metal complexes in Andisols.
+We thus regard the PP-extractable phase as a mixture consisting largely of organo-metal complexes and their coprecipitates with varying amounts of alkali-soluble and desorbable OM and non-centrifugeable colloidal Fe/Al oxide phases.